apollographql/apollo-kotlin/ROADMAP.md

 ## `3.x` branch

 **`dev-3.x` is in Alpha stage**.
 It's usable and contains [a ton of new features and improvements](https://github.com/apollographql/apollo-android/releases/tag/v3.0.0-alpha01).
 It's not stable yet because the API might change but if you don't mind the occasional APIs updates, **please try it out**.
 The faster we get feedback, the faster it can reach stable.
+The current goal is to go stable by the end of 2021.

 The next things to get worked on are: